Oliver Vitouch

 Oliver Vitouch (born 4 April 1971 in Vienna) is an Austrian psychologist and cognitive scientist.
-He has served as Rector of the University of Klagenfurt since 2012, and as Vice-President and President, respectively, of Universities Austria since 2016.
+He served as Rector of the University of Klagenfurt from 2012 to 2024, and as President and Vice-President, respectively, of Universities Austria from 2016 to 2024.

 Academic biography

 Vitouch attended high school at the Akademisches Gymnasium Vienna from 1981 to 1989, and studied music at the Vienna Conservatory from 1986 to 1992.
 At the University of Vienna, he studied psychology (with a focus on human biology and cognitive neuroscience), receiving a Master of Science degree in 1995 and a Doctor of Science in 1999.
-He was a pre-doctoral assistant at the University of Vienna from 1995, and a research scientist at Gerd Gigerenzer's Center for Adaptive Behavior and Cognition (ABC) at the Max Planck Institute for Human Development in Berlin from 2000 to 2002, and has been teaching at the Free University of Berlin and the University of St. Gallen.
+He was a pre-doctoral assistant at the University of Vienna from 1995, and a research scientist at Gerd Gigerenzer's Center for Adaptive Behavior and Cognition (ABC) at the Max Planck Institute for Human Development in Berlin from 2000 to 2002, and taught at the Free University of Berlin and the University of St. Gallen.
 After his habilitation in psychology, he became associate professor at the University of Vienna in 2002 and was appointed full professor of Cognitive Psychology at the University of Klagenfurt in 2003.